 How to Register

 If you are registered but unable to take a course you may transfer your registration to another student if that student falls under the same registration category.
-For instance, an ALSC member may transfer her registration to another ALSC member free of charge.
-If you would like to transfer your registration to someone in a different category the difference between prices must be paid at the time of transfer.
+For instance, an ALSC member may transfer their registration to another ALSC member free of charge.
+If you would like to transfer your registration to someone in a different category, the difference between prices must be paid at the time of transfer.
 All requests for registration transfers must be made in writing no later than seven days before the start of the course.
-Please address all requests, including the reason for the transfer and both parties' membership numbers, to ALSC Program Officer for Continuing Education, Sarah Polen.
+Please address all requests, including the reason for the transfer and both parties' membership numbers, to Sarah Polen, ALSC Program Officer for Continuing Education, and ALA Membership and Registration Services.
 Transfers may not be made once a course has started.

-If you have questions about the course material, please contact the course instructor KT Horning.
+If you have questions about the course material, please contact the course instructor.